 It should be noted that hair discrimination is not necessarily protected under federal law.
 In fact, at least one federal appeals court–the 11th Circuit in Atlanta, Georgia–has expressly said Title VII of the Civil Rights Act of 1964 did not prevent an employer from refusing to hire a woman with dreadlocks, as in that Court's view such a hairstyle was not “an immutable characteristic of black individuals.”

 If you work in New York City and have reason to believe that an employer has discriminated against you on the basis of hair or hairstyle, you should speak with a qualified New York City employment attorney right away.
-Contact the Law Offices of Mahir S. Nisar to schedule a free initial consultation with a member of our legal team today.
+Contact the Law Offices of Mahir S. Nisar to schedule an initial consultation with a member of our legal team today.